The Absolute Best Sports Bars in Denver

 The regulars who frequent “the” Spot may be a little miffed to be included on this list.
 Why?
 Because it’s an under-the-radar neighborhood gem.
 Size is relative, here, with the smallish joint packing in as many people, taps, and TVs as can be.
 The congenial vibe and cramped surroundings make any game a hoot.
 The twice-daily happy hours don’t hurt either.

-At all three locations of Tap & Burger’s locations, the team sticks with a tried-and-true formula—juicy burgers, a massive stable of rotating beers on tap, and sports on plenty of well-positioned TVs.
+At all four of Tap & Burger’s locations, the team sticks with a tried-and-true formula—juicy burgers, a massive stable of rotating beers on tap, and sports on plenty of well-positioned TVs.
 In recent months, the specials have been getting increasingly creative, with burgers rarely sticking to the straight and narrow.
 There’s also bubbling plates of fully customizable mac and beer cheese, and a surprisingly show-stealing set of salads.